 The paved California Coastal Trail (and the adjacent dirt trail for use by horses) runs behind the Dunes Beach parking lot and intersects Young Avenue by the entrance to the parking lot.
 Use caution when driving through, as the Trail can be quite busy on weekends with bicyclists, horseback riders, and walkers (often with their dogs).

-Lodging: America's Best Value Inn (.5 miles), Quality Inn (.5 miles), Cypress Inn on Miramar Beach (.8 miles), and Pacific Victorian Bed & Breakfast (.8 miles) are within walking distance of Dunes Beach.
+Lodging: The Miramar Inn and Suites (.5 miles), Quality Inn (.5 miles), Cypress Inn on Miramar Beach (.8 miles), and Pacific Victorian Bed & Breakfast (.8 miles) are within walking distance of Dunes Beach.

 Roosevelt Beach, also known as Naples Beach after a nearby road, is the northernmost beach in the State Park.

 Roosevelt Beach is the least accessible beach in the Half Moon Bay State Beach complex.
 It was once served by a small parking lot accessible from Young Avenue (the same road that leads to Dunes Beach) via a narrow one-way road.
 In recent years, erosion has made this small road unsafe and the road to the parking lot is closed to vehicle traffic.
 But lack of easy car access is to your benefit if you want to find some empty sand!
 A short walk north from the Dunes Beach parking lot (either on the beach or via the now closed access road) will lead you to Roosevelt Beach, where you should find the sparsest crowds and a clear view of Miramar and Pillar Point Harbor to the north.

-Lodging: America's Best Value Inn (.25 miles), Quality Inn (.25 miles), Cypress Inn on Miramar Beach (.5 miles), and Pacific Victorian Bed & Breakfast (.5 miles) are within walking distance of Roosevelt Beach.
+Lodging: The Miramar Inn and Suites (.25 miles), Quality Inn (.25 miles), Cypress Inn on Miramar Beach (.5 miles), and Pacific Victorian Bed & Breakfast (.5 miles) are within walking distance of Roosevelt Beach.

 Additional information about Half Moon Bay State Beach can be found on the California State Parks Website.